 I am troubled by the ease with which she has spoken to the NRA faithful about the importance of “faith and family traditions” and the problems caused by America’s becoming more “urbanized and secularized.”
 It’s surely language they want to hear.
 Given what she’s just told me, however, it hardly seems authentic coming from such a secular person.

-Unflinchingly, Froman also makes a point of connecting the NRA’s reading of the Second Amendment’s guarantee of the right to bear arms with the history of the Holocaust.
+Unflinchingly, Froman also makes a point of connecting the National Rifle Association’s reading of the Second Amendment’s guarantee of the right to bear arms with the history of the Holocaust.
 She points out that the Nazi government confiscated guns from private citizens, including Jews (one NRA “proof text” for fighting any registry of guns: to prevent the government from ever indulging in wholesale confiscation), as well as the importance of guns in the Warsaw Ghetto uprising and Resistance.

 “I am not a student of this,” she says, looking to Powers while presumably addressing me, “but it seems to me that, if God gave us the precious gift of life, we should be able to protect it.”
 Turning back to me, she asks, “Isn’t it a Jewish principle to protect oneself against attack?”
 I don’t say anything but I know that halachic wrangling over particular scenarios isn’t quite so clear-cut.

 I do mention that I’m a mom and I ask her how I might protect my child from gun violence.
 While I imagine most gun-owners are responsible, laws vary tremendously from state to state, and there’s generally no limit on the number of guns one can buy.
 There are also few or no laws about how guns are stored.
 I worry about the irresponsible gun users.
 How do I know my child will be safe in someone else’s home without asking if he or she owns guns or how the guns are stored?